YMCA of the USA: Camping

 In 1885, the YMCA founded Camp Baldhead (later known as Camp Dudley).
 Established by G.A.
 Sanford and Sumner F. Dudley on Orange Lake in New Jersey, it was first residential camp in North America.
 The camp later moved to Lake Champlain near Westport, New York.

+In 1915, Camp Copneconic was established by the YMCA of Greater Flint.

-COVID-19 Response
+COVID-19 response

 During the 2020 coronavirus pandemic, the YMCA of the USA utilized key resources to respond to the needs of their communities in various ways.
 Some of the YMCAs across the country responded with food distribution programs and childcare services to first responders and medical personnel.
 In some areas, the Y's response was extremely critical.
 For instance, in Boston, Massachusetts, the local YMCA served 85,000 meals in ten days to local children and families.
 In Oregon, where medical personnel needed childcare during their shifts, the Eugene YMCA provided essential workers with discounted childcare at some of the local schools.

 Even after the initial lockdowns and stay-at-home orders expired, YMCAs across the United States continued to provide critical services to community members.
 In Southern California, where many special needs youth and adults were left disconnected from one another, the YMCA of Orange County began providing virtual meetings for their New Horizons and Inclusion groups.
 In San Francisco, as many schools remained in distance learning when the new academic year started, the YMCA of San Francisco began to provide learning and academic support to students of all ages.